Start with the hardware

 - Wait one minute, then plug everything in, turn it on, and wait three minutes before retrying

-If this doesn't work, you can move to the next step.
+If this doesn't work, move to the next step.

 1. Improve the signal path between your Glowforge and your Wi-Fi access point